Pure Prairie League: History

-Early on, the Pure Prairie League was looking for national artist representation and they made contact with a well-known Cleveland based rock and roll promoter, Roger Abramson.
-At the behest of the group's roadie (who had also worked for the James Gang) Jim "Westy" Westermeyer, Abramson saw the band at New Dilly's Pub and later signed them to a management contract.
-Abramson was able to land a contract with RCA Records.
-He then placed Pure Prairie League as an opening act with many of the concerts he produced at that time.
+Early on, Pure Prairie League was looking for national artist representation and made contact with rock promoter Roger Abramson, who was based in Cleveland.
+At the behest of the group's roadie Jim Westermeyer (who had also worked for the James Gang), Abramson saw the band at New Dilly's Pub and later signed them to a management contract.
+Abramson was able to land them a contract with RCA Records.
+He then placed Pure Prairie League as an opening act on many of the concerts he produced at that time.

-Their eponymous first album used a Norman Rockwell Saturday Evening Post cover, showing a trail-worn cowboy, named Luke, who would appear on the cover of every Pure Prairie League recording thereafter.
+Their self-titled first album used a Norman Rockwell Saturday Evening Post cover, showing a trail-worn cowboy named Sad Luke, who would appear on the cover of every Pure Prairie League recording thereafter.
 After releasing their debut album (recorded in New York City) in March 1972 and embarking on a nationwide tour, Call, Caughlan and Lanham all left the band.

-At that point, Pure Prairie League owed RCA another album and Craig Fuller agreed to record the second record in RCA's Toronto studio with the help of George Ed Powell and Bob Ringe (who had also produced the first album).
+At that point, Pure Prairie League owed RCA another album and Craig Fuller agreed to make the second record in RCA's Toronto studio with the help of George Ed Powell and Bob Ringe (who had also produced the first album).
 Al Brisco played pedal steel guitar on the session.
 Bustin' Out (begun in the summer of 1972) was produced by Ringe and featured the songs of Fuller and Powell.
-Billy Hinds from Cincinnati (drums, percussion) joined the band and Hinds's friend, Michael Connor, played piano on most of the sessions and would become a regular in the Pure Prairie League line-up for years to come.
+Billy Hinds from Cincinnati joined the band on drums and Hinds's friend, Michael Connor, played piano on most of the sessions and would become a regular in the Pure Prairie League line-up for years to come.
 Mick Ronson added string arrangements to several tracks, most notably "Boulder Skies" and "Call Me Tell Me".
 Michael Reilly, who would become the longtime bass player and front man for the band, joined in early September 1972, soon after the record was completed.
 Bustin' Out was released in October 1972.

+Reilly explains how he came to be involved with PPL: